SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. General of the Union army at 2nd Battle of Bull Run; defeated; replaced by McClellan
+11. General of the Union army at the Battle of Chickamauga

 General James Longstreet